sancarbar/fourthwall-backend-challenge/README.md

 ```json
 {"email":"santiago@mail.com", "password":"passw0rd"}
 ```
-Use the following credentials to only be able to view the movie times and movie information:
+Use the following credentials to only be able to view the movie times and movie's information:
 ```json
 {"email":"andres@mail.com", "password":"passw0rd"}
 ```